shiltemann/CTF-writeups-public/website/writeups/HackyEaster_2023/level7-3-coney-island-hackers-2.md

 However, they implemented some protection:

-    letters and some special characters are not allowed maximum length of the string entered is 75
+`letters and some special characters are not allowed, maximum length of the string entered is 75`

 http://ch.hackyeaster.com:2302